 (#13311)35.8.6.
 R-TWT schedule suspension and resumption

-An R-TWT scheduled STA that transmits a TWT Information frame during an on-going R-TWT SP shall suspend the corresponding R-TWT schedule.
+An R-TWT scheduled STA that receives an acknowledgement in response to a TWT Information frame transmitted by the STA, or that receives a TWT Information frame from an associated R-TWT scheduling AP during an on-going R-TWT SP shall suspend the corresponding R-TWT schedule.
 If the STA is in PS mode, it shall follow the additional rules defined in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).
 The STA shall resume R-TWT operation for the corresponding R-TWT schedule at the specified TWT indicated (if any) in the TWT Information frame.

+NOTE - A recipient of a TWT Information frame suspends or resumes the R-TWT schedule as soon as practical after sending an acknowledgment in response to that frame.